-Sal-Site provides information to support research and educational efforts that use salamanders, and in particular the Mexican axolotl.
+Sal-Site provides information to support research and educational efforts that use salamanders, and in particular the laboratory axolotl.

 It also highlights some of the amazing characteristics of salamanders that endear them to scientists and naturalists around the world.